 - Three times the amount of compensatory damages awarded to you if the amount of compensatory damages is $100,000 or more.

-However, punitive damages do not have a cap when a case involves:
+Meanwhile, punitive damages have no cap when a case involves:

-- The manufacture, distribution or sale of a defective product in Nevada;
+- The manufacture, distribution or sale of a defective product;

 - An insurer who acts in bad faith regarding its obligation to provide insurance coverage;